726567696F6E/TodoApi/README.md

 dotnet add package Microsoft.EntityFrameworkCore.InMemory code -r ../TodoApi
 ```
+Answer 'Yes, I trust the authors' when you receive the prompt: 'Do you trust the authors of the files in this folder'.
 Now that the project is created, let's make sure we trust the development certificates.
 ```bash
 dotnet dev-certs https --trust
 ```

 Add a .gitignore file to the root folder.
 If you need to do this afterwards and you want to exclude folders that have already been checked in, you need to remove them from the git cache before they are ignored.
 This example excludes the wwwroot folder from the git-cache.
+You only need to do this if you are using Git.

 ```bash
 git rm --cached wwwroot -r